fireeye-ops/cache/resume.md

 ## Objective

-An entry-level position in sysadmin/devops.
+A mid-level position in system administration or automation (devops).

 ## Employment